-- 1. For purposes of measuring the 1,000 foot radius in this section, the measurement shall be taken from the nearest point on the building where the existing Medical Marihuana Dispensary exists to the nearest point on the building where the proposed Medical Marihuana Dispensary is proposed. - k.
-A Medical Marihuana Dispensary shall not be located within a 1,000 foot radius of any existing public or private elementary, vocational, or secondary school, or a public or private college, junior college, or university, or a library, or a playground or park. - 1.
+- 1. For purposes of measuring the 500 foot radius in this section, the measurement shall be taken from the nearest point on the building where the existing Medical Marihuana Dispensary or Medical Marihuana Cultivation Operation exists to the nearest point on the building where the proposed Medical Marihuana Dispensary is proposed. - 2.
+Exception shall be made when the operator of a Medical Marihuana Dispensary is also approved to operate a Medical Marihuana Cultivation Operation on the same parcel as granted through a Special Use Permit. - j.
+A Medical Marihuana Dispensary shall not be located within a 1,000 foot radius of any existing public or private elementary, vocational, or secondary school, or a public or private college, junior college, or university, or a library, or a playground or park, or a public or private youth recreation facility. - 1.
 For purposes of this section the term "library" means a library that is established by the state; a county, city, township, village, school district, or other local unit of government or authority or combination of local units of government and authorities; a community college district; a college or university; or any private library open to the public. - 2.
-For purposes of this section the term "playground" means any outdoor facility (including any parking lot appurtenant thereto) intended for recreation, open to the public, and with any portion thereof containing three or more separate apparatus intended for the recreation of children including, but not limited to, sliding boards, swingsets, and teeterboards. - 3.
+For purposes of this section the term "playground" means any outdoor facility (including any parking lot appurtenant thereto) intended for recreation, open to the public, and with any portion thereof containing three or more separate apparatus intended for the recreation of children including, but not limited to, sliding boards, swing sets, and teeterboards. - 3.
 For purposes of this section the term "park" means any land or facility of any size or shape, including but not limited to linear ways, road ends, and submerged lands, that are open to the public and used for recreation or held for future recreational use. - 4.
-For purposes of measuring the 1,000 foot radius in this section, the measurement shall be taken from the nearest property line of the existing public or private elementary, vocational, or secondary school, or public or private college, junior college, or university, or library, or playground or park to the nearest point on the building where the proposed Medical Marihuana Dispensary is proposed.
+For purposes of measuring the 1,000 foot radius in this section, the measurement shall be taken from the nearest property line of the existing public or private elementary, vocational, or secondary school, or public or private college, junior college, or university, library, or playground or park, or a public or private youth recreation facility to the nearest point on the building where the proposed Medical Marihuana Dispensary is proposed. - k.
+The planting, growing, harvesting, processing and packaging of Medical Marihuana shall not be allowed on the parcel unless approved through a Special Use Permit and pursuant to Section 9.1 and Section 9.27

 SECTION 9.26 ADDED BY AMENDMENT 013 ADOPTED 08/02/11 EFFECTIVE 08/13/11.
+AMENDED BY AMENDMENT 036.
+ADOPTED 01/05/16.
+EFFECTIVE 01/24/16